 There are two Directors of Undergradaute Study for Cognitive Science.
 If your name begins with the letters A through L, click here.
 If your last name begins with the letters M through Z, click here.

 As always, feel free to contact the Program Assistant (firstname.lastname@example.org) if you have any questions.

 What to do with a major in Cognitive Science?

 Many students choose a cognitive science major in preparation for further education at the graduate level.
 Training in cognitive science will provide the student with a solid foundation for graduate-level work in any area of cognitive studies: psychology, artificial intelligence, linguistics or neuroscience.
 Other students choose a cognitive science major because its interdisciplinary scope leaves the student well-positioned for careers in areas such as medicine or business.
 Finally, some students choose cognitive science in order to pursue opportunities in education, computer-based design, interface technology, and so on.

 Margaret Heffernan (Margaretemail@example.com) is the Cognitive Science Career Advisor, and provides career exploration and job/internship search advising for students majoring in Cognitive Science from WCAS.
 Feel free to contact her for more information.
-The Career Services website is here: http://www.northwestern.edu/careers/.
+The Northwestern Career Advancement (NCA) website is here: http://www.northwestern.edu/careers/.

 Which classes should you take first?

 Students are encouraged to work from top-to-bottom on the course requirements listed in the course catalog (see http://www.cogsci.northwestern.edu/major.php for a list of major and minor requirements), but you should feel free to skip around a little.
 In general, you should start with the introductory level courses (Cog Sci 207, 210, and 211).
 Please note that these classes do not need to be taken in numerical order.
 It's fine to start with CogSci 211, for example.